rebeccavogt/telos/contracts/token.registry/README.md

 # TIP-5 Interface and Sample Implementation Walkthrough

+This walkthrough follows the design pattern outlined in `token.registry.hpp` and implemented in `sample.registry.cpp`.
+In addition, this pattern was made to be extensible.
+Plugins that offer extended functionality are available in their respective folders, along with walkthroughs for developers and users.

 ### Tables and Structs

 The TIP-5 standard uses three tables to store information about token balances, token allotments, and global token settings.